 - Original paintings may be professionally scanned, but we prefer that they are shot with a DSLR (see photography requirements below.)

-- We do not accept originals.
+- We do not consign original works.

 - All files must be built at a minimum of 300 DPI.

 - Minimum file dimensions are 15inches x 15inches.